Booking.com: History

+In 2020, the Supreme Court of the United States decided within the Patent and Trademark Office v.
+Booking.com B. V. case that the term "Booking.com", via the suffix ".com", had created an identity that could be differentiated from the generic verb and hence could be trademarked.
+In the summer of 2023, Booking.com announced the start of testing an artificial intelligence-based travel planner.
+AI Trip Planner is based on ChatGPT technology.
+It is intended to help choose a direction, plan a route, or answer specific questions.
+Initially, the service will be available to a limited number of users in the United States.
+In November 2023, Booking.com launched the ability to make cruise reservations in the United States, in partnership with World Travel Holdings.

 Management history

-Darren Huston was appointed chief executive officer of Booking.com in September 2011, and also served as president and chief executive officer of Booking Holdings from 1 January 2014 until his resignation on 28 April 2016 after his extramarital affair with another employee was revealed.
+Darren Huston was appointed chief executive officer of Booking.com in September 2011 and also served as president and chief executive officer of Booking Holdings from 1 January 2014, until his resignation on 28 April 2016 after his extramarital affair with another employee was revealed.
 Gillian Tans was then appointed CEO.
 Tans resigned in 2019, after which Glenn Fogel became CEO.

 Controversies and criticism

 Anti-competitive allegations

-In September 2012, the United Kingdom's competition authority, the Office of Fair Trading (OFT), issued a statement of objections against Booking.com, Expedia, and IHG Army Hotels alleging that Booking.com and Expedia had entered into separate arrangements with IHG which restricted the online travel agent's ability to discount the price of room only hotel accommodation.
+In September 2012, the United Kingdom's competition authority, the Office of Fair Trading (OFT), issued a statement of objections against Booking.com, Expedia, and IHG Hotels & Resorts alleging that Booking.com and Expedia had entered into separate arrangements with IHG which restricted the online travel agent's ability to discount the price of room-only hotel accommodation.
 Booking.com, Expedia and IHG proposed the OFT to change their restrictions.
 The OFT accepted the proposal, but it was later rejected by higher authority at a tribunal.

 In April 2015, French, Swedish and Italian competition authorities accepted a proposal by Booking.com to drop its "rate parity" clause and thereby allow competitor travel agents to offer lower hotel prices than Booking.com.
 Booking.com further agreed to extend and apply its proposal across all EU states.
 Hotels are still prevented from discounting prices directly on their own websites.
 In April 2015, the European Union warned that Booking.com is one of several internet firms that may have reached market dominance beyond the point of no return.

 In March 2017, a Turkish court halted activities of Booking.com in Turkey due to a violation of Turkish competition law in a case filed by the Turkish Association of Travel Agents (TÜRSAB).
 The ruling blocked the website in Turkey; however, website and application can be used from foreign countries to make reservations for hotels in Turkey.